 This paper focuses on the practical implications of road privatization.
-Privatization can make sense from a purely practical perspective when certain conditions are met.10
+Privatization can make sense from a purely practical perspective when certain conditions are met.10 roads to private investors eliminates that accountability and binds future voters to present-day decisions.
+Doing so for several generations of voters is simply anti-democratic.

-• First, privatization works best when private companies have some kind of proven comparative advantage over government agencies in providing a particular good or service.
+First, privatization works best when private companies have some kind of proven comparative advantage over government agencies in providing a particular good or service.
 For instance, at least before recycling